 The music of Peter Evans runs the gamut between standard bebop and the most esoteric contemporary classical music, often incorporating electronics and a range of extended techniques.
 Hear his Mixtape today at 3 pm.

-Streams Wednesdays at 2 pm on Q2 Music
+Streams Wednesdays at 3 pm and Saturdays at 8 pm on Q2 Music

 What is the sound of 21st century classical music?
 What does it mean to be a composer in an age that’s seemingly post-everything?
 Every week on Mixtapes, Q2 Music asks one of today’s active and “big A” Artists to weigh in and choose an hour of music that they find particularly compelling in today’s exciting new-music climate.

 Wednesday, July 23, 2014

 No Lands is the electronic project of Brooklyn-based composer Michael Hammond.
 Negative Space," his debut album of electro-noir compositions is set for release July 29.
 Hear his Mixtape – featuring music of Paul Lansky, Brian Eno and Oneohtrix Point Never – today at 3 pm.

 Wednesday, July 02, 2014

 The composer Ingram Marshall writes otherworldly soundscapes that defy easy categorization and often incorporate elements of Indonesian Gamelan.
 Listen to his Mixtape Wednesday at 3 pm.

 Wednesday, June 25, 2014